mastercomfig/mastercomfig/docs/customization/custom_configs.md

 ## Utility Commands

 * `run_modules`: Applies modules.
-Useful for changing module levels in-game, and then applying them all at once.
+Useful for changing module levels in-game and then applying them all at once.
-* `apply_overrides`: Runs user modules, applies modules and then runs user autoexec.
+* `apply_overrides`: Runs user modules, applies modules, and then runs user autoexec.
 Useful for changing your user overrides in-game.
-* `restore_preset`: Restores modules back to preset defaults, without using user overrides.
+* `restore_preset`: Restores modules to preset defaults without using user overrides.
-* `restore_config`: Runs all of mastercomfig and user overrides again, resetting changes made in-game.
+* `restore_config`: Runs all of mastercomfig, and user overrides again, resetting changes made in-game.
 * `version_comfig`: Outputs the version of mastercomfig currently being used.
 * `switchconsole`: Command for toggling console and console output.
 This is able to reduce the performance impact of console logging when the console is not toggled on.